-Automatic Control: The performance of a solar pool heater can be maximized with the use if an electronic control and motorized 3-way valve.
-When solar energy is available, the control activates the motorized valve, sending water through the collectors for heating (or nocturnal cooling).
-When the pool reaches the set temperature, or there is insufficient solar energy available, the valve will turn to bypass the solar system.
-Refer to the manufacturer's instructions included with the automatic control you use.
+Automatic Temperature Control: The performance of a solar pool heater can be maximized with the use of a solar control and motorized diverter valve.
+When solar energy is available, the solar control activates the motorized valve, sending water through the collectors for heating (or nocturnal cooling).
+When the pool reaches the set temperature, or there is insufficient solar energy available, the motorized diverter valve will turn to bypass the solar system.
+Refer to the manufacturer's instructions included with the solar control you use.

-Manual Control: Some systems employ a manual control valve to divert the flow of water to the solar system, though this may reduce the overall heating capacity of the system.
+Manual Temperature Control: Some systems employ a manually operated valve to divert the flow of water to the solar system, though this may reduce the overall heating capacity of the system.
 Pool water continuously flows through the solar system when the filtration pump is on, but can be diverted manually if the pool becomes too warm or during extended periods of insufficient solar energy.
-A manual control system consists of a non-positively sealed 3-way valve in place of the motorized valve.
+A manual temperature control system consists of a manually operated diverter valve in place of the motorized diverter valve.